Star Wars Miniatures Battles: Publication history

 The Star Wars Miniatures Battles Companion, published in 1994, was the first supplement and added vehicle rules and flight rules to the game.
 It also included errata and rules revisions, as well as new and optional rules, new equipment, a section detailing unit insignia and organization, and a collection of game scenarios.

 The Imperial Entanglements book, published in 1996, was primarily a scenario supplement, but also contained updated errata and new squad stats.

 Both the core rulebook and companion were repackaged in two boxed sets along with some miniatures, The Star Wars Miniatures Battles Starter Set and Star Wars Vehicles Starter Set respectively.
 A third set, the Mos Eisley Adventure Set which was targeted primarily to the RPG aspect, included not only some miniatures and maps, but a small supplement with a Miniatures Battles scenario.
 Also, the short run series of the Star Wars Adventure Journal had a few articles pertaining to the miniatures rules.

 Reception

+Chris Hind reviewed Star Wars Miniatures Battles in White Wolf #27 (June/July, 1991), rating it a 3 out of 5 and stated that "All in all, Miniatures Battles is a useful supplement for Star Wars miniatures collectors and GMs of Star Wars: The Roleplaying Game.
+However, to get full enjoyment out this product (and tabletop battles in general), a potential buyer should be prepared to invest extra money and time in collecting and painting miniatures."

+Chris Hind reviewed Star Wars Miniatures Battles in White Wolf #46 (Aug., 1994), rating it a 3 out of 5 and stated that "As it stands, Miniatures Battles is useful for players who want to supplement roleplaying scenarios with the occasional battle.
+Those who are strictly wargamers have to invest in the upcoming vehicle rules and in plenty of miniatures."

 It was winner of the 1991 Origins Award for Best New Miniatures Rules.